alexwlchan/alexwlchan.net/src/_articles/2023/2023-09-28-spotting-spam-in-our-cloudfront-logs.md

 #
 # This will load them into a single list, which uses a lot of memory.
 # It is possible to do this in a more memory-efficient way using a
-# generator, but I had memory to spare and I didn't want
+# generator, but I had memory to spare.
 log_entries = [json.loads(line) for line in open("log_entries.json")]

 # Go through all the log entries and classify them as spam/not spam